 Sent – The message is out for delivery.
 Different networks vary but in general they will try to deliver the message for up to 48 hours.

-Failed - There are a number of reason why the may received a failed outcome for a message;
+Failed – There are a number of reasons why you may have received a failed outcome for a message;